Kapil56J/Testimonials-Grid-Section/README.md

 # Testimonials Grid Section

-This is a Project soltion to the Testimonials Grid Section.
+This is a Project solution to the Testimonials Grid Section.
-As most of my work, this solution is being coinstantly updated as i learn new things and find better soltuions for my problems, so please take this into consideration. :)
+As most of my work, this solution is being constantly updated as i learn new things and find better soltuions for my problems, so please take this into consideration. :)